mpenet/alia/docs/guide.md

 The previous examples will block until a response is received from cassandra.
 But it is possible to avoid that and perform them asynchronously.

+There are currently 2 interfaces for doing so.
+One using Lamina that returns a result-channel (a promise) and additionaly an experimental interface using `clojure.core.async` returning a clojure.core.async/chan.

+#### Lamina asynchronous interface

 You will need to use `execute-async` which returns [result-channel](https://github.com/ztellman/lamina/wiki/Result-Channels)